wasmCloud/wasmcloud-dev-site/content/reference/custom/middleware.md

 **Note** that capability providers are forbidden from talking directly to each other for a number of reasons, not the least of which is security and the prevention of privilege escalation attacks.

-All wasmCloud middleware must conform to the `Middleware` trait, which is found in the [wasmcloud-host](https://crates.io/crates/wasmcloud-host) crate.
+All wasmcloud middleware must conform to the `Middleware` trait, which is found in the [wasmcloud-host](https://crates.io/crates/wasmcloud-host) crate.
 The required functions of this trait are:

 * `actor_pre_invoke(&Invocation) -> Result<()>`